12 Best Beer Fridges for a Man Cave

 2. Nostalgic Coca-Cola Series Mini Refrigerator with Freezer

-If you’re looking for a bold and bright mini fridge and like a bit of nostalgia, the bright red Coca-Cola design might just suit you.
-It’s not a classic “beer fridge” in the sense of the word, but nothing to sop you filling it with beer!
+If you’re looking for a bold and bright ridge and like a bit of nostalgia, the bright red Coca-Cola design might just suit you.
+It’s not a classic “beer fridge” in the sense of the word because Coca Cola is not beer after all, but it makes it on to our best beer fridges list here because it is so damn cool in every sense of the word (and who is to tell you that you can’t fill it with beer anyway?)

 Featuring a reversible door with a useful bottle opener on the outside, it’s definitely user friendly.

 Though the internal fridge area isn’t the largest at 2.33 cubic feet, it does sport a dedicated freezer area of 0.67 cubic feet which is an excellent addition that many mini fridges are sadly lacking.